tokyo-rubyist-meetup/community_board_rails/TUTORIAL.md

 and then `bundle` it.

-Use `rails g serializer community id name` to generate `app/serializers/community_serializer.rb`.
+Use `rails g serializer community name` to generate `app/serializers/community_serializer.rb`.

 Restart rails, and fetch the communities again.
 This time, the json should look like